Ying2019F/CVII_SemesterProject/README.md

 2. python score_ssd_pascal.py to evaluate the model

 ### Visualization
+1. install caffe
+2. download input dataset and pretrained models

-To run ssd_amazon_detect.ipynb to do the detection on a single tote image
+3. To run ssd_amazon_detect.ipynb to do the detection on a single tote image

 # 4. For Groups:
   * Mask-RCNN: Sophia Abraham